 Flight Plastics, a company based in Lower Hutt, imported recycled PET (RPET) flakes to make new PET packaging.
 In 2017, it opened New Zealand’s first PET wash plant, enabling Flight Plastics to close the recycling loop.
 Now, used PET plastic collected locally is baled and sent to Flight Plastics for processing and recycled into new packaging for many of your favourite foods.
 If you recycle a Flight Plastics container or package, it can be made into a new product over and over again.

 Even with Flight Plastics PET recycling plant, we dispose of more than can be processed.
-Being forced to find a solution here in New Zealand will hopefully result in more innovation and technological developments in this space.
+Being forced to find solutions to plastic waste here in New Zealand will hopefully result in more innovation and technological developments in this space.

 Find out more about the technology that Flight Plastics uses to sort and recycle PET plastics.